-There are four changes to our event this year that are important to note:
+There are some changes to our event this year that are important to note:

-The venues for the various debate events on Saturday and Sunday will be different from 2012.
-On Saturday and Sunday, Glenbrook North and The Maple School will host Varsity LD, Glenview State Bank JV LD, JV Policy, and Novice Policy.
-Glenbrook South will host Varsity Policy, Congressional Debate and Public Forum.
-All Monday elimination rounds (VLD, VCX, JVCX, NCX) in debate will be at the Renaissance North Shore.
+The venues for the various debate events on Saturday and Sunday will be different from 2014.
+On Saturday and Sunday, Glenbrook South will host Spark Investment Management Varsity Policy, Public Forum, and Congressional Debate, Glenbrook North and The Maple School will host Spark Investment Management Varsity LD, Glenview State Bank JV LD, JV Policy, and Novice Policy.
+We will be returning to Attea Middle School for Individual Events All Monday elimination rounds (VLD, VCX, JVCX, NCX) in debate will be at the Renaissance North Shore.
 We encourage all competitors to stay at either the Renaissance North Shore or one of our other hotel venues.
 Utilizing our hotel and transportation venues allows us to continue to have the lowest entry fees of any national circuit tournament.

 We cannot stress the importance of registering for The Glenbrooks as soon as possible.
 Once our rooms are full, we cannot accept any additional entries.
 Please pay careful attention to all of the policies in the invitation before sending in your entry.It is especially important to highlight that your registration on Joy of Tournaments is only to put you on the waitlist.
 Entries are official once we receive your entry fee check and send you a confirmation email.
 Being the first to submit your registration online in Duo Interp does not guarantee your slot – mailing us your check promptly does.